virtulis/substitoot/README.md

 If you click on a toot with a fake ID, the extension will try to intercept it and fetch the toot properly this time (via your instance's search function).
 This only works if you are logged in.

+Since version 0.5, the interception is done by injecting a wrapper around XMLHttpRequest, since that provides more flexibility.

+I also attempt to gain access to the Redux store used by the web UI.
+Since everything is webpacked and minified this is actually the easiest way to interact with the app.

+The parallel context loading is done by, first, intercepting a dispatched context request at the Redux store level, then dispatching the same identical for request a second time, figuring out which one is which when both are intercepted, and then handling them differently in parallel.
+The code for this looks absolutely ridiculous.

+### Is it secure?

 Toot content is returned from the API calls as HTML code.
-Content of remote toots is passed through an HTML sanitizer in hopes that this will prevent any potential XSS *(in case someone really hates this extension!)*.
+Content of remote toots is passed through an HTML sanitizer to prevent any potential XSS.

-### Why it works like that

-* Should hopefully work with all modern Mastodon versions/forks.
-Could even be somewhat usable on instances you're not logged in to.
-* Does not rely on DOM structure.
-* Serves as a demo of what Mastodon should just be doing out of the box, seriously.
+Additionally, Mastodon has a strict Content-Security-Policy set by default, including no inline scripts.

+So, *I think it's secure enough*?

 ## Building